zhulin199628/APIDOC/En-Markdown/XCA_API.md

 #### Usage

-Callback function: aca3_session_login、aca3_session_login_ex、aca3_session_logout、aca3_session_sendProperty、aca3_session_sendPropertyWithOptions, etc. All these parameter are async.
+Callback function, aca3_session_login、aca3_session_login_ex、aca3_session_logout、aca3_session_sendProperty、aca3_session_sendPropertyWithOptions, etc. All these parameter are async.
 The callback value of parameter only means the XCA has accepted the operation.
 Then the XCA will communicate with the server and return the result as a callback function, this type of callback function is called to indicate the operation was successful.
 Data is a custom data, and it will be introduced when these parameters are being called: aca3_session_login、aca3_session_login_ex、aca3_session_logout、aca3_session_sendProperty、aca3_session_sendPropertyWithOptions

 #### Parameters